sahithyandev/s3/src/content/docs/database-systems/03-design.md

 [Entity-Relationship Model](/database-systems/data-models/#entity-relationship-model) is used widely.

-### Normalization theory
+### Normalization

-Normalization is a systematic approach to decomposing tables to eliminate data redundancy and undesirable characteristics like Insertion, Update and Deletion anomalies.
+A systematic approach to decide whether a particular relation is in good form.
+And it is also used to decompose tables to eliminate data redundancy and undesirable characteristics like Insertion, Update and Deletion anomalies.
 The process of normalization involves organizing data to minimize redundancy by dividing larger tables into smaller ones and defining relationships between them.

 The theory was introduced by Edgar F. Codd in 1970 and involves several normal forms: